ArpitKadam/arpit_kadam/README.md

 - 💡 Interests: *Machine Learning, Deep Learning, Computer Vision, NLP*
 - ⚡ Fun fact: *I'm an Otaku who loves coding! 🍜*
 - 📝 Blog: *Regular writer on [Dev.to](https://dev.to/arpitkadam)*
+- 🚀 Dream job: *AI-powered space explorer – who needs humans when you have AI, right?*
+- 💻 Coding languages: *I only speak Python and a little bit of 'solidity and caffeine language'*
+- 🧑‍🤝‍🧑 Looking to collaborate on: *AI models that can predict pizza toppings for every mood!*
+- 🤖 My AI: *Probably smarter than me, but still can't figure out how to debug the code.*
+- 📚 Book I'm reading: *"How to Train Your Robot" (spoiler: it’s mostly coffee-based instructions)*

 ## 🏆 GitHub Trophies
 <div align="center">